Rachid Hourizi

 Shilpa Shah

-Shilpa is a seasoned management consultant with 21 years of experience leading and driving technology enabled transformation programmes.
-She also leads the Deloitte Women in Technology Network and is passionate about driving change and making the world of work truly diverse and inclusive.
-She is thrilled to join the IoC to help UK plc meet the growing demand for digital skills.
+Shilpa is a seasoned management consultant with 26 years of experience leading and driving technology enabled people-centric transformations in the Public Sector, with a specialised focus on Health & Social Care.
+A co-author of a BCS book on improving gender diversity in technology, she also leads the multi-award-winning Deloitte Women in Technology Network and is passionate about driving sustainable change and making the world of work truly diverse and inclusive.
+She is thrilled to join the IoC to help UK plc meet the growing demand for a broad and diverse range of digital skills.

 Stephen Warwick

-Vice President - Automation and AI, Head of R&D UK
+Vice President UKi Technology & Head of R&D

 IBM